mlbench/mlbench-docs/benchmark-tasks.rst

     dataset containing a set of translated sentences from multiple languages.
     We exclusively use English-German translation from this dataset.

+    The model is trained on sentences of maximum length 75 tokens, and tested on sentences of max length 150 tokens.

 #. **Training Algorithm**
     We use Synchronous distributed Adam as the optimizer, which is similar to :cite:`DBLP:journals/corr/0002AMVSKKD16`, but uses Adam's update rule:
     Before each weight update, gradients on all workers are summed using an ``all_reduce`` operation;
     that way, all workers share their gradients and obtain the same weight update.
-    However, since the data is quite large, weight updates don't happen for all batches.
-Instead, the gradients are aggregated for a certain number of batches.
-For example, when using 2 workers, we update every 8 batches (for 4 workers, it would be 4 batches).
-    We call this parameter `update frequency`.

     Also, this training algorithm uses mixed precision training (explained below).

     - number of machines ``k = 1, 2, 4, 8, 16, 32``
-    - minibatch size per worker ``b = 128`` sentences
+    - global minibatch size ``b = 2048`` sentences [1]_
-    - update frequency ``update_freq = max(16 // num_workers, 1)``
     - maximum epochs: 8
     - learning rate (Figure 1. left plot)

       + ``initial_learning_rate = 0.0``
-      + ``base_learning_rate = 2.0e-3``, linearly increased to 4.0e-3 for 64 workers
+      + ``base_learning_rate = 2.0e-3``
       + decay: We decay by :math:`0.5` after having gone through 40% of total training, and then for every 5% for maximum 4 times
-      + scaling and warmup: We use 20 warmup steps, where the learning rate is exponentially increased from ``initial_learning_rate`` to ``base_learning_rate``
+      + scaling and warmup: We use 200 warmup steps, where the learning rate is exponentially increased from ``initial_learning_rate`` to ``base_learning_rate``

     - optimizer: ``Adam(betas=(0.9, 0.999), eps=1e-8, weight_decay=0, amsgrad=False)``